Sage-Bionetworks/schematic/docs/source/jsonschema_generation.rst

       "title": "Check List Enum"
     }

+For more information about the ``list`` rule see :ref:`the rule documentation<list validation type>`.

 Required Attributes
 ^^^^^^^^^^^^^^^^^^^^^
-For required attributes, the JSONSchema will have an additional ``not: {"type": "null"}`` key value pair added to the property.
+For required attributes with no type, the JSONSchema will have an additional ``not: {"type": "null"}`` key value pair added to the property.

 A required attribute::